awsdocs/amazon-eks-user-guide/doc_source/efs-csi.md

 **Prerequisites**
 + An existing AWS Identity and Access Management \(IAM\) OpenID Connect \(OIDC\) provider for your cluster\.
 To determine whether you already have one, or to create one, see [Create an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md)\.
-+ Version 2\.6\.3 or later or 1\.23\.11 or later of the AWS CLI installed and configured on your computer or AWS CloudShell\.
++ Version `2.6.3` or later or `1.23.11` or later of the AWS CLI installed and configured on your computer or AWS CloudShell\.
 For more information, see [Installing, updating, and uninstalling the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and [Quick configuration with `aws configure`](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config) in the AWS Command Line Interface User Guide\.
-+ The `kubectl` command line tool installed on your computer or AWS CloudShell\.
-The version must be the same, or up to one minor version earlier or later than your cluster version\.
-For example, if your cluster is version 1\.21, then your `kubectl` version can be version 1\.22 or 1\.20\.
++ The `kubectl` command line tool is installed on your computer or AWS CloudShell\.
+The version can be the same as or up to two versions earlier or later than the Kubernetes version that you plan to deploy your cluster with\.
+However, the version cannot be more than two versions different to your Kubernetes version\.
 To install or upgrade `kubectl`, see [Installing `kubectl`](install-kubectl.md)\.
+The latest supported Kubernetes version for Amazon EKS clusters is 1\.22\.

 **Note**
 A pod running on AWS Fargate automatically mounts an Amazon EFS file system, without needing the manual driver installation steps described on this page\.